karlkyck/humansreadcode/_posts/2017-05-22-value-types-java-8.md

         .sum();
 ```

 The only way to catch these kinds of bugs is to test our code.
 Tests are great, essential even, and remain the single most effective way to ensure that your code meets business and functional requirements.
 I cannot recommend enough adopting such practices as TDD and BDD.
 Tests are also prone to error.
 And other than [mutation testing](http://pitest.org/) who tests the tests?

 Instead let's get the compiler to catch these kinds of errors for us.
 That way we can speed up development and get feedback while we write our code.

-The problem is we are using variables of the same type for amount, and vatAmount.
-Let’s define the Value Types Amount and VatAmount.
+The problem is we are using variables of the same type for `amount`, and `vatAmount`.
+Let’s define the value types `Amount` and `VatAmount`.

-## Defining our Value Types
+## Defining our value types

 ```java
 public class Amount {